 ½ a scoop of Matcha

-Spices (I have combined Ceylon cinnamon, nutmeg, cloves, cardamom, allspice and fennel in an empty shaker bottle and add a few shakes).
+Spices (I have combined Ceylon cinnamon, nutmeg, cloves, cardamom, ginger, allspice and fennel in an empty shaker bottle and add a few shakes).
 I also put a sprig of rosemary in the pot where I steep my elixir and sometimes also a couple of bay leaves.

 About an 1/8 tsp of natural, unprocessed salt